roddhjav/pass-import/README.md

 the password store must have been initialised before with `pass init`.

 By default, pass imports entries at the root of the password store and only keeps the main data (password, login, email, URL, group).
-This behaviour can be changed using the provided options.
+This behavior can be changed using the provided options.

 Pass import handles duplicates and is compatible with [browserpass].
 It imports